Introduction

 Problems

-CachyOS is a good distribution for the various reasons discussed in this article, however it does have some problems that require tinkering, which makes it not completely an out-of-the-box ready to use distribution for some users.
+CachyOS is an excellent distribution because of its Arch base and the value it adds to this base in the ways discussed in this article, however it does have some problems that require tinkering, which makes it not completely an out-of-the-box ready to use distribution for some users.
 This is in addition to the installation problems described in the Installation section.

 Hibernation